The Sideline Lounge - Rhythm of Life

 “I know, it’s on me.
 It’s obvious you got a lot on your mind.
 But look around and tell me what you see?”

 “I see people with no idea of what’s going on in the world.
-They come in here, get drunk, tell lies and go back out to meaningless lives.”
+They come in here, get drunk, tell lies, then go back out to meaningless lives.”

 Jamal was listening and looking at a few of his fellow drinkers with new eyes.

 “Now, some of these no-count niggas ain’t never done nothing for nobody.
 A couple have stolen from their mommas, but everyone in here knows how heavy the world is.
 They come in here day-after-day to have a drink or two and lighten the weight they carry on their shoulders from it every day.
 You do too.
 But, that's just the rhythm of life.”

 Ricky poured him another shot and moved back towards the corner where Mr. L’s friends were, leaving Jamal to ponder their conversation.
 He could see his words had landed in Jamal’s heart; Jamal’s shoulders loosened a bit, his face became a little less contorted, at least until he downed the shot and placed the glass over a bill and stood up from his seat.